neuropsychology/NeuroKit/studies/complexity_benchmark/README.md

 The combination of these parameters resulted in a total of 6000 signal iterations.
 For each of them, we computed 128 complexity indices, and additionally basic metric such as the standard deviation (*SD*), the *length* of the signal and its dominant *frequency*.
+We also included a *random* number to make sure that our our clustering / dimensionality analyses accurately discriminate this unrelated feature.
 The parameters used (such as the time-delay
 ![\\tau](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Ctau "\tau")
 or the embedding dimension) are documented in the data generation script.
 For a complete description of the various indices included,